Custom Tiles - HTML Type

 Selecting the HTML type for a Custom Tile provides a script editor interface in which you can write standard HTML, JavaScript, and CSS to build Custom Tiles.
 The HTML option also provides the option to define Tile Settings which you can then access within your JavaScript.

-Since this is using standard web technologies, you can use existing libraries and frameworks – Bootstrap, React, Vue, Angular, Tailwind, etc. Or you can use regular (vanilla) HTML and JS.
+Because Custom Tiles use standard web technologies, you can use existing libraries and frameworks – Bootstrap, React, Vue, Angular, Tailwind, etc. Or you can use regular (vanilla) HTML and JS.

 # Settings